CrystalAsia/sendywpcf/README.md

 Sendy integration for WP Contact Form 7 (https://wordpress.org/plugins/contact-form-7/) that we use for Awesome Presentation (awesome-presentation.com).
 Because the other plugins were featureless, complicated and mostly people use the Contact Form plugin anyway.

+It's pretty easy and automatic.
 Just change the line to your Sendy location:

 ``$sendyUrl = "http://www.yoursendy.com/subscribe";``

-It's pretty easy and automatic.
-All you need to do is use the Contact Form 7 to build you form like so:
+Then use the Contact Form 7 to build you form like so:

 ```
 <p>Name *<br />